If you have spent any time around dementia care professionals, you may have noticed something: they rarely correct their patients.

 "You're somewhere safe.
 I'm not far.
 You're looked after."

-When she says you never visit
+When they says you never visit

 Don't say